tylerjwoodfin/remindmail/README.md

     - (every 7 months intersecting today)"""

 # Using "d" to set one-time tasks:
-- [D%5]d will add the task and remove it from TasksGenerate.md, meaning it will only generate once until you add it again.
+- An item with `]d`, such as `[D%5]d`, will add the task and remove it from TasksGenerate.md, meaning it will only generate once until you add it again.
   - This is useful for scheduling a task in the future that you don't need to repeat.

 # Credit